Varying-Vagrant-Vagrants/custom-site-template-develop/README.md

   cd /srv/www/[wordpress-trunk] # the folder name
   ./bin/develop_git

-Run this commands let you to convert from svn to git and will require some time to download everything.
+Running this command will convert am svn based checkout to git and will require some time to run.

 ## Configuration